Part of the Great Teaching Toolkit

 - to provide feedback to students.

-Over the first six weeks of this course, you’ll explore the evidence on effective interacting, learning how techniques to respond appropriately to feedback from students about their thinking / knowledge / understanding can support learning.
-You’ll also learn about giving students actionable feedback to guide their next steps in learning.
+Over the first six weeks of this course, you’ll explore the evidence on effective interacting, initially thinking about responding appropriately to feedback from students about their thinking, knowledge and understanding.
+You’ll then go on to learn about giving students actionable feedback to guide their next steps in learning.

-In the final two weeks, once you have thought hard about the theories and techniques of effective interacting, you’ll move on to practise the act of selecting and adapting one or two feedback strategies for use in the classroom, based on your growing knowledge.
+In the final two weeks, once you have thought hard about the principles underpinning effective interacting, you’ll move on to practise the act of selecting and adapting strategies for use in the classroom, based on your growing knowledge.

 What else is included in the Toolkit?

 Maximising opportunity to learn